MAGPIE: Multilevel-Adaptive-Guided Solver for Ptychographic Phase Retrieval

 \item For any index $r=1,\dots,(m/2)^2$, the coarse-grid update satisfies

-Thus, provided the fine‐grid update is stable under a properly tuned regularization term, the maximum magnitude of the coarse‐grid update is automatically controlled. \end{itemize} \end{proposition} The proof of this proposition appears in Appendix~\ref{app:proof_automatic_regularization_selection}.
-The key step uses Eqn.~\eqref{eqn:coarse_proximal}, which links the coarse‐grid update to the fine‐grid surrogate gradient.
+Thus, provided the fine‐grid update is stable under a properly tuned regularization vector, the maximum magnitude of the coarse‐grid update is automatically controlled. \end{itemize} \end{proposition} We leave the proof of this proposition to Appendix~\ref{app:proof_automatic_regularization_selection}.